mrets/Help/billing_email_notifications.md

 # Email Notifications

-Learn how to add or remove email notifications as a user

 E-mail notifications are set to "No" by default.
 This default setting is to prevent unwanted email notifications.
 Therefore, each user must turn on email notifications by accessing the M-RETS platform.

 ## 1. Click on Organization Info in the drop down in the upper right corner: